alejandracuadros/KYC-AML-Dashboard/README.md

-# CFG-Group-project-group-3
-## Automated Eligibility and Compliance Checker
+# KYC/AML Regulatory Compliance Dashboard

 ## Project Description
 This project is an automated system designed to evaluate startups applying to Morgan Stanley's Inclusive Venture Lab.